manthan127/AlertifySwift/README.md

 ```

 # Defaults
-The class Defaults uses UserDefaults provided by swift to store data for your app using string as keys.
+The class Defaults uses UserDefaults provided by Swift to store data for your app using strings as keys.
+Defaults provide functions that make it simple to store data on the device
 - to set data
 ```
 Defaults.standard.set(data, forKey: "key")